Easiest Online College Majors for 2023

 But there are some subjects in the humanities that are easier than some of the subjects in the science-heavy fields.
 It really comes down to what kind of job are you hoping to land after you graduate.

-In our study of the different programs available to students, we’ve found that some of the easiest bachelor degree programs to complete: Computer science, business administrations, nursing, education, accounting, criminal justice, and early childhood education.
+In our study of the different programs available to students, we’ve found that some of the easiest online bachelor’s degree programs to complete: Computer science, business administration, nursing, education, accounting, criminal justice, and early childhood education.

 Some universities have easier admission, transfer, and academic requirements than others.
 The list below is a look at some of the schools that are easier to get into and have programs that students can finish at a faster pace.
 Many of these schools have financial aid available for students, as well as additional perks like online tutoring.